 For an efficient application process, applicants are encouraged to connect with AHW to discuss their proposed project scope and ensure alignment with the funding opportunity.
 Applicants are encouraged to connect as early in the development of their proposal as possible.
-Contact Benjamin Martinez at bemartinez@mcw.edu to set up a time to discuss your proposal idea.
+Complete the consultation request form on the AHW website to set up a time to discuss your proposal idea.